 For consumers waiting to get their hands on these modern 5G devices, they might have to wait for a few months.
 It is expected that the first devices will be out in the last quarter of 2019.

-At Choice Business Connections, we understand that connectivity is not your core business.
+At Choice IoT, we understand that connectivity is not your core business.
 We also know that the ability of an organization to connect across its various units whether, within a region, the country or globally is the lifeline of any business.
-Choice Business Connections is an internet and telecommunication provider with customized solutions that are just right for your company.
+Choice IoT is an internet and telecommunication provider with customized solutions that are just right for your company.
 Whether you are looking for internet data plans, international calling plans or asset tracking, we can help.
 We offer industry level support for various organizations across different industries.
 Our solutions promise network reliability, cost reduction, and international benefits.
 Try us today for all your business connectivity needs.